movesthatmatter/movex/libs/movex/README.md

 Movex can help you build and application real-time multiplayer application.
 Here are some examples

 - **Chat App** - https://github.com/GabrielCTroia/movex-next-chat
-- **Rock Paper Scissors Game** - https://codesandbox.io/s/rps-demo-x877yl
+- **Multiplayer Rock Paper Scissors Game** - https://codesandbox.io/s/rps-demo-x877yl

 ## ⭐️ Features
 - 🤯 __No Backend logic to manage__ - Movex takes care of it for you!
 [See how](https://www.movex.dev/docs/features/frontend_only).